Adrien Greslon

 Adrien Greslon (1618 at Périgueux – 1697) was a French Jesuit missionary to China.

 Life

 He entered the Society of Jesus at Bordeaux, 5 November 1635.
+Fr.
+Greslon travelled to New France and Huronia where in December of 1649 he recovered the body of Charles Garnier, a fellow Jesuit slain in an Iroquois attack on the Huron village of Etharita.
+He returned to Quebec in 1650 with the Hurons following the collapse of that nation due to the onslaught of Iroquois attacks of 1649.
+Because there was a surplus of priests he returned to France.
 He then taught literature and theology in various houses of his order until 1655, when he was sent as a missionary to China.

+In China, he claimed to have met a Huron woman that he had known in Huronia.
+The woman had been sold into slavery all the way to China and they chanced to meet again.

-He arrived there in 1657, and after mastering the Chinese and Manchu languages went to the Province of Jiangxi, which he described as a veritable Garden of Eden.
+Arriving in 1657, and after mastering the Chinese and Manchu languages went to the Province of Jiangxi, which he described as a veritable Garden of Eden.
 Here he remained, engaged in his missionary labours, until 1670, when he returned to France.

 Works

 Greslon wrote two books: Les vies des saints patriarches de l'Ancien Testament, with reflections in Chinese; and Histoire de la Chine sous la domination des Tartares ... depuis l'année 16 ... jusqu'en 1669 (Paris, 1671).